LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ![Jenkins Zip_File](Images/Jenkins_Confirmation_of_Zip_File.png)

-## Step #5:  Download URL Shortner Application from the Jenkins Server to local desktop to be uploaded to the Production Server.
+## Step #5:  Secure Copy URL Shortner Application Files from the Jenkins Server to local desktop to be uploaded to the Production Server.

-****The application can be uploaded from GitHub, however, downloading the application from the Jenkins server will****
+****Deploying the application that is from the Jenkins server will****
-1. Ensure the application being deployed is the same as the application that was tested
+1. Ensure the application being deployed is the same as the application that was built and tested in Jenkins
 2. If there are any issues with the deployment, there are test results from Jenkins that can be referenced

+### Before secure copining the files from the vm to the local machine, a SSH Tunnel is required

+**How to create an SSH Tunnel**

+1. Get the public key from local machine

+     In the local machine's command line:

+-   $ssh-keygen
+-   $cd path_where the id_rsa.pub_is_located
+-   $cat id_rsa.pub
+-   copy the public key

+2. Pass the key to the VM’s autherized_keys file

+     In the Jenkins server command line:

+-   $cd ~
+-   $cd .ssh
+-   $sudo nano authorized_keys
+-   paste the puble key from your local machine in the authorized_keys file, save, and exit

-**Windows Powershell command to secure copy files from a remote Ubuntu server to local Windows Server via SSH tunnel**
+**Windows Powershell command to secure copy files from a remote Ubuntu server to local machine via SSH tunnel**

 -   $scp ubuntu@insert_ip_address_here:insert_absolute_directory_path_here/insert_file_name_here_including_extention .